bd250227/Farmacists/README.md

 ## Solution

 With data collected around similar food purchasing behaviors, groups can be formed from the Looker data.
-The groups of people can be collected into a social media platform of choice using data from the Customer Data Manager (CDM).
+The groups of people can be collected into a social media platform of choice using information from the Customer Data Manager (CDM).